fabiocogno/metasploit-modules/totaljs_traversal.md

 ---

 # Generic HTTP Directory Traversal Utility
-This module allows you to test if a web server (or web application) is vulnerable to directory traversal with three different actions.
-The 'CHECK' action (default) is used to automatically (or manually) find if directory traversal exists in the web server, and then return the path that triggers the vulnerability.
-The 'DOWNLOAD' action shares the same ability as 'CHECK', but will take advantage of the found trigger to download files based on a 'FILELIST' of your choosing.
-The 'PHPSOURCE' action can be used to download source against PHP applications.
-The 'WRITABLE' action can be used to determine if the trigger can be used to write files outside the www directory.
-To use the 'COOKIE' option, set your value like so: "name=value".
+This module allows you to test if a Total.js web application is vulnerable to directory traversal with three different actions.
+The 'CHECK' action (default) is used to automatically find if directory traversal exists in the web server, and then return the Total.js version and application information.
+The 'DOWNLOAD' action shares the same ability as 'CHECK', but will take advantage of the found trigger to download a file of your choosing.
+The 'READ' action can be used to read a file of your choosing  directly from the console.

 # Module Name